AlexHLinS/fisreader/README.md

 # fisreader
-Tool to work with F-CON iS log files
+OpenSource tool for manging F-CON iS log files, calibration files, units

 # About
 A lot of exported JDM cars has piggy-back ECU F-CON iS prodused by HKS company.
 Since this ECU has no free software to tuning it up, I've start to make own utils to resolve this problem.

 # Description
-Programm get file name via command line and extract log data from it.
+fisreader.py - tool to convert ECU F-CON iS datalog files to CSV: Programm get file name via command line and extract log data from it.

 Usage: python fisreader.py datalogfilename.fis